SirMotte/FoundryVTT-Theme-Hearth/README.md

 ## Known Issues:
 - Some areas of certain UI elements are hard to read or messed up.
 This is mostly caused by Ernie's Modern UI that will be resolved at some point.
 A lot needs to be done.
-- If you're using Plutonium, disable all UI tweaks but for Compact Header Buttons

 ## Installation Instructions and Set-Up